369webforall/bug-tracker/README.md

 - First wrap the expression in try catch block.

   **6- Improving the user Experience**

+  - add spinner, when deleting the issue.
+  - useState hook to manage the state.
+  - use delay library for delay the api for 3 second.

   **7- Removing Duplicate Skeletons**

 # 7. Authentication (51m)